18 March 2019

 This year alone has seen Stephen and other members of the team take part in educational activities to promote women in engineering, apprenticeships and lead sessions to inspire young people to think differently about the structures they learn, exercise and live in.

-Natasha Brown recently joined Stephen at Highfield School to share what her experience about what it’s like to be an engineer from a female perspective and agreed, “It is fantastic to be able to fly the flag and promote the roles in engineering to girls and boys alike.
+One of our female engineers recently joined Stephen at Highfield School to share her experience about what it’s like to be an engineer from a female perspective and agreed, “It is fantastic to be able to fly the flag and promote the roles in engineering to girls and boys alike.
 I am lucky to work for a civil and structural engineering practice that has such a focus on development and education.”

 MNP is delighted to be part of the STEM Ambassador community.
 STEM Ambassadors include people from a range of disciplines and backgrounds helping to bring a new and inspiring perspective to STEM lessons and career opportunities.